jdjwelsch/smart-led/README.md

   flask backend app serve the frontend application, but this could theoretically lead to a performance issue, as it is not recommended to serve
     static directories with flask in production.

+## Usage
+Once you set up your ESP8266 with LED strips, the frontend, and the backend, you can start controlling your led strips:

+1) Make sure your frontend app and backend app are running.

+2) Switch on the power on your LED strip with the ESP8266.\
+It is important, that you do this **after** your backend has started, because the LED strip needs to register itself with the backend, and it does this on start up.

+3) You should now be ready to control your LED strip with the web interface:
+Go to the IP address of your backend and frontend serving device (in my case the Raspberry Pi) and you should see something similar to the screenshot above.